Endo-parameters for p-adic classical groups: Abstract

 \section{Abstract}

-For a unitary, symplectic, or special orthogonal group over a non-archimedean local field of odd residual characteristic, we prove that two intertwining cuspidal types are conjugate in the group.
-This completes work of the third author who showed that every irreducible cuspidal representation of such a classical group is compactly induced from a cuspidal type, now giving a classification of irreducible cuspidal representations of classical groups in terms of cuspidal types.
-Our approach is to completely understand the intertwining of the so-called self dual semisimple characters, which form \emph{the} fundamental step in the construction.
-To this aim, we generalise Bushnell--Henniart's theory of endo-class for simple characters of general linear groups to a theory for self dual semisimple characters of classical groups, and introduce (self dual) endo-parameters which parametrise intertwining classes of (self dual) semisimple characters.
+For a classical group over a non-archim\-e\-dean local field of odd residual characteristic~$p$, we prove that two cuspidal types, defined over an algebraically closed field~$\CC$ of characteristic different from~$p$, intertwine if and only if they are conjugate.
+This completes work of the first and third authors who showed that every irreducible cuspidal~$\CC$-representation of a classical group is compactly induced from a cuspidal type.
+We generalize Bushnell and Henniart's notion of endo-equivalence to semisimple characters of general linear groups and to self-dual semisimple characters of classical groups, and introduce (self-dual) endo-parameters. \shaun{We prove that these parametrize intertwining classes of (self-dual) semisimple characters and conjecture that they are in bijection with wild Langlands parameters, compatibly with the local Langlands correspondence.}